 Be skeptical all you want, but it’s only an online table plugin that can keep all sorts of data organized and clean in a tabular format.
 So, importing your Google Spreadsheet data into a table is a pretty smart thing to do.

-Plus, an ideal WordPress table is fully customizable with colors, conditions, or code.
+Plus, an ideal WordPress table is fully customizable with colors, filters, conditions, or code.

 One such perfect example is Ninja Tables!